bxparks/rpn83p/USER_GUIDE.md

 The `Enter` key performs the following actions:

-- if the `X` register was in edit mode: the input buffer is closed and the number is placed into the `X` register,
+- if the `X` register was in edit mode, the input buffer is closed and the number is placed into the `X` register,
 - the `X` register is then duplicated into the `Y` register,
-- it *disables* the stack lift for the next number.
+- the stack lift is *disabled* for the next number.

 This is consistent with the traditional RPN system used by HP calculators up to and including the HP-42S.
 It allows the user to press: `2` `ENTER` `3` `*` to